Author Notes

 Writing: I’ve always had an active imagination.
 And at ten, I submitted my first short story to a magazine contest.
 It didn’t win.

-Although my English teachers encouraged my creative efforts, and my mother had aspirations of being a writer herself so she understood my compulsion, my father wanted me to pursue a more lucrative career.
-I don’t really blame his reasoning.
-He’d already paid for my brother’s Fine Arts degree, and we’ve all heard stories of how difficult that profession can be.
+I don’t blame his reasoning.
+He’d already paid for my brother’s Fine Arts degree, and we’ve all heard stories of how difficult finding work in that profession can be.
 So because I was good at math and puzzles, I eventually became an accountant.
-And I’ll always be grateful to my parents for bankrolling my tuition and books.
+And I’ll always be grateful to my parents for funding my tuition and books.

 As a result of having nowhere to shine, the writer inside me curled into a tiny ball and went dormant.
 But after years of spreadsheets and business cycles, I revisited my dream and discovered I didn’t know the first thing about writing.
 So I piecemealed my education by attending classes, workshops, and conferences.
 It wasn’t easy, but I stuck with it, and now I call myself a writer.